 Trial and Eater’s review of the organic, plant-based frozen meal and snack options from Daily Harvest!

 Table of contents

 Ready to buy and don’t need to see the rest of the Daily Harvest review?
-My readers can use the discount code TRIALANDEATER at checkout to get a special $25 off your first order at Daily Harvest!!
+My readers can use the discount code TRIALANDEATER at checkout to get up to $40 off your first order at Daily Harvest!!

 Daily Harvest is an organic, vegan and gluten-free food delivery service that sends thoughtfully sourced, chef-crafted foods straight to your door.
 Packaged items arrive frozen and most can be ready to eat within a few minutes!
 The company started out as mostly smoothies, and now they have branched out to breakfasts, dinners, and even desserts.

 The biggest benefit to this service is the convenience.

 These pre-made meals and snacks are reasonably priced, and available for delivery to 95% of the continental United States.

 The Food and Drink Options